sebastiancarlos/sway-talisman/README.md

 It turns out we've had application launchers since the 1960's: Terminals and shells!

-So, why not embracing a tiling window manager workflow in which your terminal _is_ your application launcher?
+So, why not embrace a minimalist tiling-window-manager workflow in which your terminal __is__ your application launcher?

 If you go that route, `sway-talisman` might be for you.

-Let's look at it from first principles.
+Let's look at it from first principles. **Application launchers are:**

-Application launchers are:
 1. Floating windows
 2. They open in response to a keybinding.
 3. They display and autocomplete a list of application.